Kuohais/Airline-Ticketing/README.md

 # Airline-Ticketing
-An native app for ticketing airline.
+A native app for ticketing airline.